The Real Housewives of Cheshire: Series 17–present

 Filming for Season 17 resumed early 2024 and the series begun airing on the 25th March 2024, it was revealed that Chohan had been promoted to a full time housewife and was joined by Elle Egar, a fashion influencer.
 The series also featured Bardsley and Pickston in a recurring capacity whilst Kinsella and Kane made guest Appearances.

 Filming for the 10 year anniversary commenced in December 2024, with the girls being flown out for a special trip in Thailand.

 As of January 2025 only Bardsley and Simon have confirmed so far that their returning for series 18, Filming for the eighteenth edition will also begin in January 2025.
 On 26 January 2025 Simon posted on Instagram confirming Malhotra, Lugo and Lynch returning as well as OG Leanne Brown is also returning, later on 8 February 2025 Simon posted on Instagram again this time confirming, Adams, and Egar are returning also that Kinsella is also coming back however like Brown unknown what their roles will be.

 On 19 February 2025 ITV confirmed the cast of the eighteenth edition with Egar, Simon, Adams, Chohan, Lugo, Malhotra and Lynch being the cast and that Sealey was not returning with the premiere date of 3 March 2025.
 The series featured returns from many Cheshire alums and all OG's with Dawn Ward, Magali Gorré, Leanne Brown, Ampika Pickston, Tanya Bardsley, Ester Dee, Nermina Piters-Mekic, Hanna Kinsella & Debbie Davis all making guest appearances throughout the season to mark the 10 Year Anniversary.

+Filming for Series 19 commenced in mid-January 2026.
+On the 1st April 2026, the cast was confirmed - Lauren Simon, Seema Malhotra, Rachel Lugo, Sheena Lynch and Paige Chohan would all be returning, along with Ampika Pickston rejoining as a housewife.
+Lystra Adams and Ellie Egar did not return but will appear as 'guests'.
+On the 14th April 2026, the premier date was announced as Tuesday 21 April 2026 (the first time in the history of the show the episodes were aired on Tuesdays).
+In episode 1 of Series 19, it was announced that Seema Malhotra would be moving to Dubai, and therefore Series 19 would be her last on the show.